Trump has displayed a continued willingness to pressure and contradict President Barack Obama

-Lockheed Martin's stock dipped about 2% in aftermarket trading.
+WHAT FOLLOWED: Lockheed Martin’s stock dipped about 2% in aftermarket trading.

 For Lockheed, the F-35 is its industrial future.
 Trump’s tweet has threatened to upend Lockheed’s plans just as his tweets aimed at China has rattled Boeing, which is counting on selling jets to Chinese airlines.